 Travel Money Cards

-In recent years prepaid cards – also called travel money cards, prepaid currency cards or cash passport cards – have become a popular way of carrying money.
+Prepaid cards – also called travel money cards, prepaid currency cards or cash passport cards – are a popular way of carrying money.

 These enable you to load a card with as much foreign currency as you want to spend.
 You then use it to withdraw cash at ATMs – the money comes off the card and not out of your account – or to make direct purchases in the same way you would with a Visa or MasterCard.
 You can reload it via telephone or online.

 One source of travel money cards is Travelex (www.travelex.com).